-The Electron-Multiplying( ) is a camera to which is added a special electron multiplication output register.
+The Electron-Multiplying CCD (EMCCD) is a CCD camera to which is added a special electron multiplication output register.
 It is designed to practically eliminate the detrimental effect of the readout noise intrinsic to imaging devices, making them significantly more sensitive.

-The’s silicon sensor chip is designed and built to maximize the number generated when exposed to light, with up to 95% of photons converted to electrons.
+The EMCCD’s silicon sensor chip is designed and built to maximize the number photoelectrons generated when exposed to light, with up to 95% of photons converted to electrons.
 This is done by using back-thinned devices with anti-reflective coatings.
 The photon conversion occurs on a specific part of the sensor: the imaging region.
 This region is organized in rows and columns of pixels, which can be seen as points that collect the charges generated by the photoelectric effect.
 This matrix of pixels is what will form a recognizable image.

 After the exposure, the charges in the pixels are transferred across the sensor from the imaging region to the storage region, shielded from light.
 This storage region is where the image is read.
-Using these two regions allows theto simultaneously expose a new frame while the previous one is being read, which speeds up the acquisition.
+Using these two regions allows the EMCCD to simultaneously expose a new frame while the previous one is being read, which speeds up the acquisition.
 This architecture is called “frame transfer”, while cameras that expose and read sequentially are called “full frame”.